 Large Scale Pilots Programme

-The EU-funded IoT Large-Scale Pilots Programme (LSP) comprises a total of seven innovation consortia (5 LSPs and 2 Communication Support Actions), working hand in hand to foster the take up of Internet of Things (IoT) in industrial sectors in Europe and beyond within the European IoT Pilot working group.
+The EU-funded IoT Large-Scale Pilots Programme (LSP) comprises a total of seven innovation consortia (5 LSPs and 2 Communication Support Actions), working hand in hand to foster the uptake of Internet of Things (IoT) in industrial sectors in Europe and beyond within the European IoT Pilot working group.

 U4IoT (User Engagement for Large Scale Pilots in the Internet of Things) brings together 9 partners from 5 European countries.
 The objectives are to develop a toolkit for LSP end-user engagement and adoption, including online resources, privacy-compliant crowdsourcing tools, guidelines and an innovative privacy game for personal data protection risk assessment and awareness, as well as online training modules.